Youda Games

 Youda Games is a Dutch video-game studio and publisher focused on creating casual time management and strategy games.
 The company has been developing games since 2002, but has remained largely dormant since 2016.

 Youda Games primarily released their games on PC, Mac and Mobile devices, whilst also providing Flash-based online games and demos through their own online game portal and Facebook.
 Third-party games were also hosted on their website for users to play, similarly to other casual gaming companies at the time like Miniclip or Big Fish Games.

-In 2023, Azerion announced an agreement to sell their ownership of the Youda Games portfolio to Playtika for $89.4 million to $165 million, which was completed in the following weeks.
+In 2023, Azerion announced an agreement to sell their ownership of the Youda Games portfolio to Playtika for between $89.4 million and $165 million, which was completed in the following weeks.
 As of 2024, the company still maintains the Governor of Poker games originally developed by Youda.

 Games

 Governor of Poker

 Governor of Poker is a series of wild west-themed poker games developed by Youda Games, first released on PC in 2009.
 Each game is set in Texas where poker has been outlawed, and the player must work their way through a number of towns and compete in tournaments to become the new governor and restore the card game to its former glory.
 Players can spend their earnings to purchase real estate in each town and build their reputation.

 The game received a sequel in 2010, and a third game was announced in 2014.
 A version of the game for Facebook, titled Governor of Poker: Texas Tycoon and featuring online play between friends, was also available.

-In 2014, Polish studio Teyon ported the original game to the Nintendo 3DS eShop, however, the title has since been delisted.
+In 2014, Polish studio Teyon ported the original game to the Nintendo 3DS eShop; however, the title has since been delisted.
 This version of the game received negative reviews from critics, who found the core gameplay tedious and poorly optimized for the system.